Structured Linguistic Literacy

 Check out this video of children playing the Talisman card game to see this in action.
 The winner is the first person who manages to get rid of all their cards in their hand.
 The important thing when playing is that children say the sound on their card as they place it down.
 Encourage them to say the sounds and not the names of the letters as it is the sounds that will help them with reading.
 If they can’t remember the sound or they say a different sound just tell them the right one.
 They’ll be encountering this sound lots of times during the game so they’ll have plenty of time to practice it and remember it.
 Many games can be adapted to help with reinforcing sounds.
 Playing ‘I Spy’ is a good one that easily adapts to sounds.
 You can also use conventional games like Snakes and Ladders and replace the numbers on them with stickers of the sounds you are working on.

 My youngest is dyslexic and when he was little he needed lots of extra time with learning to read.
-Luckily, at age 5 he was also VERY fond of plastic counters which was great as we used to do a lot of ‘sound searching’ in decodable texts.
+Luckily, at age five he was also VERY fond of plastic counters which was great as we used to do a lot of ‘sound searching’ in decodable texts.
 Sound searching basically involves looking through a decodable book together after you’ve read it and popping a counter on top of the word that contains the sound you’re searching for.
-My son loved competing with me by looking for different sounds, and trying to find more of his than I could of mine, which was great fun.
+My son loved competing with me by looking for different sounds and trying to find more of his than I could of mine, which was great fun.
 Anything that keeps learning interesting is fantastic.
-We also had a great time when we discovered a type of counters that are transparent as they are really good because you can see the words through them.
-If you can’t find them though don’t worry – normal counters work just as well.
+We also had a great time when we discovered a type of counters that are transparent because you can see the words through them.
+If you can’t find them though don’t worry—normal counters work just as well.
 After you’ve searched for your sounds you can write the words down in a list.
 This is a great way of keeping the link between reading and spelling.
 My son loved dinosaurs so we used to list our words under different dinosaurs.
 Use whatever works to keep things fun.
 Reading is a skill and learning a new skill is tiring and takes time and practice to master.
 Anything that keeps it fun is a good thing.

 There are several helpful things to remember as you support your child on their journey to becoming a fluent reader.

 1. Listen to your child read the decodable books they bring home from school.
 Read for short bursts of time so your child doesn’t get tired.
-Decodable books are usually very short as they are focussed on reinforcing a specific new piece of learning.
+Decodable books are usually very short as they are focused on reinforcing a specific new piece of learning.
 Encourage your child to point to the words as they read as this will help them focus on the relationships between the sounds they are saying and how these are spelled.

 2. Encourage your child to blend (push) the sounds together as they read.
 Help them if they find this hard.
 If they get stuck on a word see which part of the word they do know and offer them help with the bit they are struggling with.
 Then let them piece this together.
 This is empowering as it gives the child ownership.